1. Who do you serve in your education program?

 Second, we do not serve English language learners who are on visitor, student, or academic visas.

-Third, we offer 6 levels of ESL.
+Third, we offer 6 levels of ELA.
 If an individual tests higher than the classes we offer, we will refer him or her to one of the community colleges.

-12. How long does it take to get a GED?
+12. How long does it take before I can take the GED® test?

 This is a common question that has always been difficult to answer.
-The GED exam is very challenging.
-At TCH we offer basic skills classes, pre-GED and GED preparation.
-The amount of time it takes a student to pass the GED depends on where the student starts and how hard the student works.
+The GED® test is very challenging.
+At TCH we offer basic skills classes, pre-GED® and GED® testing preparation.
+The amount of time it takes a student to pass the GED® test depends on where the student starts and how hard the student works.

 13. I just want to learn math.
 Can I take just one class?